This job is sometimes referred to by alternative titles

 “It's a great job because it gets me fit, I get to meet new people and experience new things, and I have fun while I'm doing it.
 I’m happy I've found a job I like, and I like going home and telling people I’ve had a good day at work.”

 There are no specific entry requirements to become a furniture packer/mover.
-However, a National Certificate in Domestic Relocations Operations (Level 2) or National Certificate in International Relocations Operations (Level 2) from the Motor Industry Organisation (MITO) may be useful.
+However, a National Certificate in Domestic Relocations Operations (Level 2) or National Certificate in International Relocations Operations (Level 2) from industry training organisation MITO may be useful.

 A clean current driver's licence and/or heavy vehicle licence is useful.
 A clean criminal record is required by some employers, particularly for offences such as theft.